A polynomial kernel for $3$-leaf power deletion: Introduction

-When $\ell=1$, since a graph is a $1$-leaf power if and only if it either is isomorphic to $K_2$, or has no edges, one can easily reduce \textsc{$\ell$-Leaf Power Deletion} to \VC.
-Thus, \textsc{$1$-Leaf Power Deletion} can be solved in time $O(1.2738^k+kn)$ and admits a kernel with $2k-\Omega(\log k)$ vertices.
+Since $1$-leaf powers are $K_2$ or edgeless graphs, one can easily reduce the \textsc{$1$-Leaf Power Deletion} problem to \VC, so that it can be solved in time $O(1.2738^k+k\abs{V(G)})$ and admits a kernel with $2k-\Omega(\log k)$ vertices.